 Think about how much you’re willing to spend over the holidays.
-You can take a look at how many people you’d like to buy gifts for and sort out how much you think is reasonable for each person and then follow through on the difficult part—sticking to the commitment you’ve made to yourself.
+You can take a look at how many people you’d like to buy gifts for and sort out how much you think is reasonable for each person.
+Then follow through on the difficult part—sticking to the commitment you’ve made to yourself.

-A trap that people frequently fall into around this time of year is seeing a great deal + amazing savings and having to pull the trigger on items they didn’t really need or want, right now, just because the price is too good to pass up.
-Making a list of things you’ve been dying for or meaning to purchase all year.
-List making also works well for loved ones looking to buy you a gift.
+A trap that people frequently fall into around this time of year is seeing a great deal and amazing savings and having to pull the trigger on items they didn’t really need or want, right now, just because the price is too good to pass up.

-If you’re really dying for a gray couch at a great price, let your loved ones know that you’re on the hunt for one!
-They may be able to find you a really great deal and having multiple people on the lookout means that you can find the best possible deal!
+If you’re really dying for a new couch at a great price, let your loved ones know that you’re on the hunt for one.
+They may be able to find you a really great deal, and having multiple people on the lookout means you can get the best possible savings!

 Put your thrill-of-a-bargain impulse to good use by scoring some deals for good.
-Call up your local animal shelter or favorite neighborhood charity and ask them: what do you need and how can I help?
-They’ll most likely be glad to take extra dog beds, warm socks, etc.
+Call up your local animal shelter or favorite neighborhood charity and ask them: What do you need and how can I help?
+They’ll most likely be glad to take extra dog beds, blankets, and pet food.

-I also love taking part in an Angel Tree or other initiative for families in need.
-These organizations typically send you out with a very specific shopping list and you get to have the fun of shopping while also providing for others!
+Also consider taking part in an Angel Tree or another initiative for families in need.
+These organizations typically send you out with a very specific shopping list and you get to have the fun of shopping while also providing for others.

 Stay Mindful and Be Grateful

-These tips should help you make the most out of this time and help you to make decisions that vibe with you and your values.
-If you’re looking for some brands you can check out to replace unethical ones you may be tempted to shop from, make sure to listen to the podcast for some amazing substitutions of quality retailers who align with your values and goals!
-Stay smart out there and enjoy your holidays!
+These tips should help you make the most out of this time and help you make decisions that vibe with you and your values.
+If you’re looking for some eco-friendly brands to replace the ones you currently shop from, make sure to listen to the podcast above for some amazing substitutions that have the planet in mind.
+Happy (sustainable) shopping!